Joseph II, Holy Roman Emperor: Marriages and children

-Joseph married Princess Isabella of Parma in October 1760, a union fashioned to bolster the 1756 defensive pact between France and Austria.
-(The bride's mother, Princess Louise Élisabeth, was the eldest daughter of the incumbent King of France.
-Isabella's father was Philip, Duke of Parma.)
-Joseph loved his bride, Isabella, finding her both stimulating and charming, and she sought with special care to cultivate his favor and affection.
-Isabella also found a best friend and confidant in her husband's sister, Maria Christina, Duchess of Teschen.
+Despite being an inevitable political arrangement, Joseph's marriage, which occurred when he was nineteen, ended up being a pleasant one for the duration.
+The marriage was linked to the Diplomatic Revolution, also known as the Austro-French Alliance of 1756.
+The stunning Madame de Pompadour, Louis XV's mistress, and Prince Wenzel Anton von Kaunitz, the Austrian chancellor, collaborated on it.
+Louis XV proposed that Joseph, the infant heir to the Austrian throne, wed his niece Isabel of Parma in order to solidify this Habsburg-Bourbon alliance.
+Joseph, who admired Isabel's appearance when he saw her portrait, was also thrilled, as did Maria Theresa.
+The wedding was lavishly celebrated in June 1760.
+The service was conducted at the Augustinian church by Borromeo, the papal legate.

 The marriage of Joseph and Isabella resulted in the birth of a daughter, Maria Theresa.
 Isabella was fearful of pregnancy and early death, largely a result of the early loss of her mother.
-Her own pregnancy proved especially difficult as she suffered symptoms of pain, illness and melancholy both during and afterward, though Joseph attended to her and tried to comfort her.
-She remained bedridden for six weeks after their daughter's birth.

-Almost immediately on the back of their newfound parenthood, the couple then endured two consecutive miscarriages—an ordeal particularly hard on Isabella—followed quickly by another pregnancy.
-Pregnancy was again provoking melancholy, fears and dread in Isabella.
-In November 1763, while six months pregnant, Isabella fell ill with smallpox and went into premature labor, resulting in the birth of their second child, Archduchess Maria Christina, who died shortly after being born.

-Progressively ill with smallpox and strained by sudden childbirth and tragedy, Isabella died the following week.
-The loss of his beloved wife and their newborn child was devastating for Joseph, after which he felt keenly reluctant to remarry, though he dearly loved his daughter and remained a devoted father to Maria Theresa.
+Her own pregnancy proved especially difficult as she suffered from pregnancy depression, though Joseph attended to her and tried to comfort her.
+In 1763 Isabella fell ill with smallpox and went into premature labor, resulting in the birth of their second child, Archduchess Maria Christina (b.d November 22, 1763), who died shortly after being born.
+Isabella died soon afterwards.
+The loss of his beloved wife and their newborn child was devastating for Joseph, after which he felt keenly reluctant to remarry.